Our specialty programs are as follows:

 - Youth practices reading the Trauma Narrative as if the caregiver is present

-- Youth reads Trauma Narrative to caregiver who witnesses and reassures youth
+- Youth reads Trauma Narrative to a caregiver who witnesses and reassures youth

 Enhancing Future Safety